roytang/blog/content/post/2020/03/covid19/index.md

 No major announcements today.
 We are up to 217 confirmed cases (+15) and 17 (+0) deaths.
 Not bad considering I thought we'd get a big bump today.

+### Friday, March the 20th

+No major announcements today.
+Well, there was a presscon by the president at 1am where he basically threw shade at the mayor of Pasig for daring to suggest something contrary to what the national government has advised.
+But nothing of significance.

+I got out of the house today, but only to walk a little bit around the subdivision.
+I thought about walking around my usual route, but that seems like an unnecessary risk.

+We are up to 230 cases (+13) and 18 deaths (+1).
+The growth rate is kind of plateauing, most probably due to lack of testing, but maybe not?
+We'll see what happens.

 To be continued...